 Helen Poynor, 8 Mill Lane, Branscombe, Devon, EX12 3DS

 The Mentorship Programme in the application of non-stylised and environmental movement in professional/artistic projects is designed as a small study and practice group.
-It is open to those who have completed at least two years of the Walk of Life Training will be offered in 2017-18.
-Please contact Helen as soon as possible if you are potentially interested.
+It is open to those who have completed at least two years of the Walk of Life Training.
+The Mentorship Programme will be offered again in 2020-2021.
+Please contact Helen as soon as possible if you are potentially interested in the forthcoming mentorship.